uwe-cyber/wallpaper/README.md

-# wallpaper
+# UWEcyber Wallpaper

-UWEcyber desktop wallpaper for use with multiple VMs in use
+UWEcyber desktop wallpaper - multiple colours available to help when using multiple VMs at once :)